CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

     IonCube is a tool to obfuscate PHP code.
 It's often used by paying Prestashop and Wordpress plugins.

+* Mailparse: set `ENABLE_MAILPARSE` to `true`.

+    Mailparse is an extension for parsing and working with email messages.
+It can deal with RFC 822 and RFC 2045 (MIME) compliant messages.

 * Mongo: set `ENABLE_MONGO` to `true`.

     MongoDB is a NoSQL Database.
 This extension allows to use it from PHP.